IRTF-HRPC/drafts/draft-guidelines.md

 Protocols and Internet Standard might benefit from a documented discussion of potential human rights risks arising from potential misapplications of the protocol or technology described in the RFC.
 This might be coupled with an Applicability Statement for that RFC.

 Note that the guidance provided in this section does not recommend specific practices.
 The range of protocols developed in the IETF is too broad to make recommendations about particular uses of data or how human rights might be balanced against other design goals.
 However, by carefully considering the answers to the following questions, document authors should be able to produce a comprehensive analysis that can serve as the basis for discussion on whether the protocol adequately takes specific human rights threats into account.
-This guidance is meant to help the thought process of a human rights analysis; it does not provide specific directions for how to write a human rights considerations section (following the example set in {{RFC6973}}), and the addition of a human rights considerations section has also not yet been proposed.
+This guidance is meant to help the thought process of a human rights analysis; it does not provide specific directions for how to write a human rights considerations section (following the example set in {{RFC6973}}).

 In considering these questions, authors will need to be aware of the potential of technical advances or the passage of time to undermine protections.
 In general, considerations of rights are likely to be more effective if they are considered given a purpose and specific use cases, rather than as abstract absolute goals.

 ### Connectivity